-Recording techniques and equipment have evolved over the years and unlike in the 18th century when musicians can only use cylinder phonograph as a practical sound recording and playback device, soloists and instrumentalists now have myriad of options when it comes to the equipment they’ll use in recording vocals and tracks.
+Recording techniques and equipment have evolved over the years and unlike in the 18th century when musicians could only use cylinder phonograph as a practical sound recording and playback device, soloists and instrumentalists now have myriad of options when it comes to the equipment they’ll use in recording vocals and tracks.

 Thankfully, the advancement in technology now allows musicians to create that awesome sound we all love.
-Here are some of the best recording techniques to date:

-In Studio Recording
+1. In Studio Recording

-The most important things in music production are the vocals, however, the recording for louder instruments like drum kits, brass or string sections is also crucial if you want your music to stand out.
+The most important things in music production are the vocals, however, the recording for louder instruments like drum kits, brass, or string sections is also crucial if you want your music to stand out.

 When recording in studios, bear in mind that you will need one mic for each sound source (eg. one for voice, one for guitar) and it’s recommended that you position each mic 15cm from the source for best results.
 If you will be needing to record complex sound sources such as a piano or a drumkit, it’s recommended that you get microphones that come as matched pairs.
 This way, you’ll have maximum audio fidelity and control over the sound.

 You also need to make sure that you pick the best mic according to the functionalities you need.
 For example, if you’re recording vocals, you need a mic like RODE NT1-A which eliminates the p’s, ph’s, f’s or the ‘plosives’.